 - If they want to build a tower the knock it down, then you help them build a tower.

-- In our example in today’s blog photo, the therapist followed our son’s lead when he wanted to put water in the green bin and spill it.
+- In our example a, the therapist followed our son’s lead when he wanted to put water in the bin and spill it.
 She helped him get the bin out, put water in it, and then in the photo is about to spill the water.

 TIP: You also want to always USE AFFECT to engage the child.
 Use sound effects, facial expressions, intonations, exaggerated gestures or body movements and the like to invite your child into a shared world.

 2nd: Present a Playful Challenge

 INSERT YOURSELF: You want to take joining the child a step further by inserting yourself into the child’s world and getting him/her to include you in what (s)he is doing.

 PLAY CLUELESS/FEIGNING IGNORANCE: A great way to prolong every interaction is by playing clueless.
 Dr. Gil Tippy likes to say that he hopes to hear from his students one day how they thought he was so slow to figure things out!
 So what is this about?

 Dr. Tippy says it’s like having your foot on the gas pedal and brake at the same time.
 You stop and look puzzled, like you are waiting and wondering what to do next from the child, and wait for the child to initiate what to do next.

 You don’t want to play clueless to the point of your child getting frustrated and moving on to a new activity, but neither do you want to just do all the steps for them.
 We want it to be something we do together, in a way that the child enjoys.
 The child just may need support on how to do it together with you.

 - If the child grabs a ball and throws it just to grab it and try to throw it again, you want to fetch it first and say “My turn!” and then toss it to him/her.